guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 ## Installation as docker container

 An [example docker compose](docker/compose) is provided to start both the tomcat server and a postgresql server.
-The version is fixed so you should modify it to have last eveproxy version.
+The version is latest so some bug may be present, it's not suitable for stable env.

 You can start it using